KarenGlezMejia/KarenGlezMejia/README.md

 </style>
 ## *About me:*

-<p class="me">I studied computer engineering, i enjoy learning new technologies
+<p style="font-family:Monaco">I studied computer engineering, i enjoy learning new technologies
 and solve problems with them along with skills such as teamwork, assertive communication and